syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 Freezing provides support to stop animating the tile contents.
 Unfreezing provides support to keep the tile content animated.
 By the following two ways freezing/unfreezing can be set to the Pulsing Tile:
 ### Freezing/unfreezing via property

-The tile can be freezed by setting [IsFrozen](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~IsFrozen.html) property to be **true**.
+The tile can be freeze by setting [IsFrozen](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~IsFrozen.html) property to be **true**.

 {% tabs %}
 {% highlight XAML %}